-Examples of AI and data science delivering impact in patient centric healthcare
+Examples of AI and data science delivering impact in patient-centric healthcare

-Disruptive discovery and clinical innovation Decision support and AI diagnostics Smarter healthcare and wellbeing Compare medical literature and genetic data to find clues about gene-disease associations and identify new targets Spot indicators of likely presence of a disease in medical images Using patient monitoring devices to recommend individual treatment and lifestyle plans Precision Medicine to predict who a drug will work for Matching symptoms or tests to medical literature to validate diagnoses Personalized treatment regimens based on metabolism, lifestyle, co-treatments and adherence Re-evaluating clinical data to spot where a drug showed promise in areas studied Matching genetic tests to databases of rare diseases to unusual diagnoses Using in home devices to help patients manage conditions Using AI on on-body sensors data to understand drug performance in different groups Using 'digital biomarkers' such as images of skin conditions or cough recordings for smartphone diagnosis Personalized health, diet and lifestyle advice delivered through simple apps Key challenges Scientists look for empirical evidence in discovery research.
-Ensuring that when AI is used, it's readily explainable to aid acceptance will be key.
+Disruptive discovery and clinical innovation

+Comparing medical literature and genetic data to find clues about genedisease associations and identify new targets

+Using precision medicine to predict who a drug will work for

+Re-evaluating clinical data to spot where a drug showed promise in areas studied

+Using AI on on-body sensors data to understand drug performance in different groups

+Decision support and AI diagnostics

+Spotting indicators of likely presence of a disease in medical images

+Matching symptoms or tests to medical literature to validate diagnoses

+Matching genetic tests to databases of rare diseases to unusual diagnoses

+Using 'digital biomarkers' such as images of skin conditions or cough recordings for smartphone diagnosis

+Smarter healthcare and well-being

+Using patient monitoring devices to recommend individual treatment and lifestyle plans

+Designing personalized treatment regimens based on metabolism, lifestyle, co-treatments, and adherence

+Using in-home devices to help patients manage conditions

+Delivering personalized health, diet, and lifestyle advice delivered through simple apps

+Key challenges

+Scientists look for empirical evidence in discovery research.
+It will be key to ensuring that when AI is used, it is readily explainable to aid acceptance.
 What is the best path to achieving this?
-Do you know what data you will need to capture to support the Al and data science methodology you have chosen, to ensure you take the right decisions?
+Do you know what data you need to capture in order to support the chosen AI and data science methodology and ensure you take the right decisions?
 Is your AI approach validated and regulatory compliant?
 Do you know how to industrialize it?